What is Post-Exposure Prophylaxis?

 Who pays for PEP?

 Antiretroviral medications are expensive, and many people cannot pay for them out of pocket.
 If you are a healthcare worker who was exposed to HIV on the job, your workplace health insurance or workers’ compensation will usually pay for oPEP.
 If you are prescribed nPEP after sexual assault, you may qualify for partial or total reimbursement for medications and clinical care costs through the Office for Victims of Crime funded by the U.S. Department of Justice (see the contact information for each state).
 If you are prescribed nPEP for another reason, and you cannot get insurance coverage (private, employer-based, Medicaid, or Medicare), your healthcare provider can help you apply for free antiretroviral medications through the patient assistance programs of the drug manufacturers.
 Online applications can be faxed to the company, or some companies have special phone lines.
-These can be handled urgently in many cases to avoid delay in accessing medication.
-See information for specific medications and manufacturers.
+These can be handled urgently in many cases to avoid delay in getting medicine.
+Learn more about patient assistance programs and co-pay programs for PEP.

 Frequently Asked Questions